hychoi99/HomesharePlatform/README.md

 Sample data can be loaded using /SQL/PROCEDURE.SQL

-Full db with sample data can be imported using /SQL/home_share_platform.sql
+Full db with sample data can be imported using files in /SQL